-Why are there 3 bands for cleaved caspase-3?
+Why do I see three bands when probing for cleaved caspase-3?

 Was this article helpful?